CityScope/cityscope.github.io/docsite/docs/modules/Brix/Brix.md

 ## Installation

-Brix is now on pip.
+Brix can be installed from pip.
 Just do:

 ```
 pip install cs-brix